Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsection{Dynamic Negative Sampling}

-With the aim to capture the relative informative negative samples in a universal manner, a wave of Dynamic Negative Sampling (DNS) strategies has sprung up in recent years.
+To capture the informative negative samples in a universal manner, a series of Dynamic Negative Sampling (DNS) strategies has sprung up in recent years.
 DNS refers to selecting the item that is more relevant to the positive sample representations (or user representations) as the negative samples from the dynamically selected item candidates.
 For example, the pioneering dynamic negative sampling strategy \cite{C32} generally selects the hardest item from the randomly selected item candidates.
 The subsequent work primarily focuses on modeling the relationship between users and items, or precisely tuning the sampling difficulty of the candidate set.
 Particularly, DNS have outperformed most of the existing negative sampling methods in different recommendation objectives and scenarios.
+We categorize existing DNS strategies into six groups: Universal DNS, User-similarity DNS, Knowledge-aware DNS, Distribution-based DNS, Interpolation DNS and Mixed DNS.
+In the subsequent parts, we will introduce their implementation details and effectiveness mechanisms in detecting informative negative samples and facilitating recommender optimization.